 - Served with: Baguette.
 For gluten-free, try rye bread or sourdough bread

-- Wine: A local white from Burgundy such as Pouilly Fuissé Blanc or Bourgogne Aligoté Blanc.
+- Wine: A local white wine from Burgundy such as Pouilly Fuissé Blanc or Bourgogne Aligoté Blanc.

 As I mentioned above, the most common type is the Escargot à la Bourguignonne which is snails covered in garlic butter and pesto (or the French pistou).
 It is usually served with its shell, which the eater has to pick out with a tiny fork.

 If you see escargot on the menu at a restaurant in France, this is usually the version of the dish that you will be served.